sustrik/libdill/templates/documentation-footer.md

 `libmill` was a project to copy Go's concurrency model to C 1:1 without introducing any innovations or experiments.
 The project is finished now.
 It will be maintained but won't change in the future.

 `libdill` is a follow-up project that diverges from the Go model and experiments with structured concurrency.
-It is not stable yet and it may change a bit in the future.

 Technically, there are following differences: